 Hernia Mesh Product Defect Attorney

-Most types of hernia medical repairs involve mesh products.
+Most types of hernia medical repairs involve surgical mesh.
+In addition to hernias, surgical mesh is used for supporting prolapsed organs and pelvic or vaginal wall reconstruction.
 Unfortunately, not all hernia mesh products are created the same.
 In fact, certain mesh product brands have been shown to increase risks of post-surgical complications.
 When a patient suffers due to the failure of a medical device manufacturer creating a safe product, the public has a right to hold the manufacturer liable in court.

 Did you or a loved one recently undergo a hernia surgery that resulted in complications due to faulty hernia mesh?
-Then you could potentially receive financial compensation for your pain and suffering, medical bills and injuries.
+Then you could potentially receive a hernia mesh settlement for your pain and suffering, medical bills, and injuries.
 Don’t delay in contacting a hernia mesh lawyer for more information.
-At Mike Brandner Injury Attorneys, our legal team can give you a free consult.
-You may be eligible to seek financial compensation for your financial losses and emotional distress.
+At Mike Brandner Injury Attorneys, our legal team can give you a free consultation to help determine if you may be eligible to seek compensation for your financial losses and emotional distress.

 A hernia occurs when part of an organ pushes through a wall of muscle or other tissue that normally holds it in place.
 Hernias can also occur when an organ becomes displaced.
 Common examples of hernia include abdominal wall hernia and hernias of the diaphragm.

 Abdominal hernias usually occur when the small intestine, muscle tissue or belly button (umbilicus) pushes through a weakened area of the abdominal wall.
 Diaphragm hernias occur when part of the stomach or esophagus push through the diaphragm into the chest cavity.
 No matter what type of hernia a person has, symptoms can cause extreme pain, chronic health conditions, abdominal masses and swelling.